alexandergerber/courses-tsa/chapter4.md

 For now we are only interested in the former which can be accessed by `$mean`.

 `@instructions`
-- Use `seasonal_model` to predict the seasonal component of the test data and assign the point forecasts to `seasonal_predictions`.
+- Use `seasonal_model` to predict the seasonal component of the test data and assign the point forecasts to `seasonal_forecasts`.
 - Plot the test data together with your trend and seasonality forecast.

 `@hint`